ThinkParQ/protobuf/README.md

    1. For example for Go something like `option go_package = "github.com/thinkparq/protobuf/go/beewatch";` is required so cross package imports work correctly.
-3. Add a new variable `<LANGUAGE>_GENERATED_FILES` that transforms the `.proto` file names returned by `PROTO_FILES` into corresponding files to generate for the target language within the correct output directory.
-4. Modify the `protos` target to add the generated list of files as a dependency.
-5. Create a new pattern rule for the target language to generate the appropriate source files from the `.proto` files with the correct `protoc` (or other) command for the new language in the correct output directory.
-Ensure to any `_out` flags or similar are set to the correct language specific output directory (can be extracted from the target file using `$(dir $@)`).
+3. Modify the `protos` target to do whatever is needed to build the new language.
+Most likely this will be adding some language specific output parameters to the existing `protoc` call.
-6. Add the new output directory to the find command in the `test` target.
+4. Add the new output directory to the find command in the `test` target.

 In general, you can likely just copy the code for one of the existing languages and modify it to your needs.